denchugen/MCIBox/README.md

+***
-# Source code is on the way ......
+# To Reader: Source code is on the way ......
-# For Reviewer: please access https://github.com/MCIBOX/MCIBox using passcode in Cover letter.
+# To Reviewer: please access https://github.com/MCIBOX/MCIBox using passcode in Cover letter.

+***
 # MCIBox
 Tian, Zhongyuan recent update on 2022Feb for Version 1.0